 Timetable: Detroit Terminal Railroad - Main Line - Conner Yard to Ford Rouge Complex

 The Detroit Terminal railroad was a belt line industrial railroad owned by the Michigan Central, Lake Shore & Michigan Southern, and the Grand Trunk Western railroads.
-At the time it was built, is "belted" the settled area of Detroit and reached many of the automobile plants which were being built at the then-edge of town.
+At the time it was built, it "belted" the settled area of Detroit and reached many of the automobile plants which were being built at the then-edge of town.

-Station Notes
+Station From Detroit River Notes

 Conner Yard - Detroit Edison Plant Yard